If someone throws in the towel, that means they give up or surrender. In other words, they quit.

 “Teetotal Smith, our great Mayor, goes about looking much depressed since the poll, and is, I suspect, half inclined to throw in the towel.”

-- I started to do some cardio exercises as an attempt to get myself back into shape, but I had to throw in the towel early after spraining my ankle.
+- I started doing some light cardio exercises every morning to lose weight, but I had to throw in the towel after spraining my ankle.